Stated alternately, "Do I need pre-requisite skills, or natural talent"? To "Do" Lindy Hop?

 The short answer is no, and the long answer is also no.

-And we don't need a 10-page paper on the history of dancing in America to understand why the answer to the question "Do I need to be a skilled dancer to Lindy Hop?" is no.
+Don't worry, we don't need a 10-page paper on the history of dancing in America to understand why.

 A short digression:

-We frequently joke in the Lindy Hop community that there aren't "mistakes" when you're learning.
-We do this for 2 reasons.
-One: is that its simply mentally and emotionally more helpful in our opinion to not focus on "fixing" "mistakes", but rather to focus on the very true fact that there genuinely are no negatives to the learning process, everything that's experienced is a part of the journey.
+We frequently joke in the Lindy Hop community (at least locally) that there are not "mistakes" -when you're learning.
+We say this for two reasons.
+One is that it's simply mentally and emotionally more helpful in our opinion to not focus on "fixing" "mistakes" but rather to focus on the very true fact that there genuinely are no negatives to the learning process; everything that's experienced is a part of the journey.
 Learning is not linear, and learning is not negative in any sense.
-If you're humbling yourself to learn a skill you're putting yourself in a position to feel bad about your ability to DO things, so if instructors focus oo
+If you're humbling yourself to learn a skill you're putting yourself in a position to feel bad about your ability to DO things.
+Your instructors don't need to add to that feeling.

 "I never taught people where to step on '2', because when I learned how to dance there was no '2'.
 We just danced to the music." ~ Frankie Manning